*** NEIGHBORHOOD 1996-1997 ***

 cloned in new empires.

-Generations felt the rumbling earth under the feet.
+felt the rumbling earth under their feet.

 But